reiderb/CPSC544-Project/README.md

 ##Running

+After building, there should be an executable .jar file in the root directory.
+You can run it with the -jar flag.

+There is a config file at the path "config/config.json" so pass that to the program as an argument

-Since the system uses so much memory, it may be necessary to allocate more memory on the heap.
+Since the system uses so much memory, it may be necessary to allocate more memory on the heap using the -Xmx76t flag.

-Navigate into the "build" directory after compiling and run the program with the -Xmx76t flag like so:
+So, to run the system with the above flags and arguments, execute this command from the root directory:

-	java -Xmx76t Main
+	java -Xmx76t -jar CPSC544Project.jar config/config.json